Edward S. Curtis: Charles Lauriat archive

 Around 1970, David Padwa, of Santa Fe, New Mexico, went to Boston to search for Curtis's original copper plates and photogravures at the Charles E. Lauriat rare bookstore.
 He discovered almost 285,000 original photogravures as well as all the copper plates and purchased the entire collection which he then shared with Jack Loeffler and Karl Kernberger.
 They jointly disposed of the surviving Curtis material that was owned by Charles Emelius Lauriat (1874–1937).
 The collection was later purchased by another group of investors led by Mark Zaplin, of Santa Fe.
 The Zaplin Group owned the plates until 1982, when they sold them to a California group led by Kenneth Zerbe, the owner of the plates as of 2005.
 Other glass and nitrate negatives from this set are at the Palace of the Governors Photo Archives in Santa Fe, New Mexico).

 Peabody Essex Museum

 Charles Goddard Weld purchased 110 prints that Curtis had made for his 1905–06 exhibit and donated them to the Peabody Essex Museum, where they remain.
 The 14" by 17" prints are each unique and remain in pristine condition.
 Clark Worswick, curator of photography for the museum, describes them as:

 Indiana University

 Two hundred seventy-six of the wax cylinders made by Curtis between 1907 and 1913 are held by the Archives of Traditional Music at Indiana University.
-These include recordings of music of the following Native American groups: Clayoquot, Cowichan, Haida, Hesquiat, and Kwakiutl, in British Columbia; and Arapaho, Cheyenne, Cochiti, Crow, Klikitat, Kutenai, Nez Percé, Salish, Shoshoni, Snohomish, Wishram, Yakima, Acoma, Arikara, Hidatsa, Makah, Mandan, Paloos, Piegan, Tewa (San Ildefonso, San Juan, Tesuque, Nambé), and possibly Dakota, Clallam, Twana, Colville and Nespelim in the western United States.
+These include recordings of music of the following Native American groups: Clayoquot, Cowichan, Haida, Hesquiaht, and Kwakwakaʼwakw, in British Columbia; and Arapaho, Cheyenne, Cochiti, Crow, Klickitat, Kutenai, Nez Percé, Salish, Shoshone, Snohomish, Wishram, Yakima, Acoma, Arikara, Hidatsa, Makah, Mandan, Paloos, Piegan, Tewa (San Ildefonso, San Juan, Tesuque, Nambé), and possibly Dakota, Clallam, Twana, Colville and Nespelem in the western United States.